Self-absorption paradox

 The self-absorption paradox describes the contradictory association whereby higher levels of self-awareness are simultaneously associated with higher levels of psychological distress and with psychological well-being.

-In 1999, Trapnell and Campbell explored the self-absorption paradox in relation to private self-consciousness or attention to internal aspects of the self.
+In 1999 Trapnell and Campbell explored the self-absorption paradox in relation to private self-consciousness or attention to internal aspects of the self.
 They concluded that the relationship of self-awareness to psychological distress derived from a ruminative aspect of private self-consciousness, whereas the relationship of self-awareness to psychological well-being was attributed to self-contemplative reflection.

+Reflective thinking has been regarded as a beneficial form of self-attention as it enables individuals to pursue greater self-understanding and reflect upon the internal processes and emotions that influence both themselves and others.
+A growing amount of literature has shown that self-consciousness is beneficial for self-regulation, identity development, and self-knowledge.

+Private self consciousness has been attributed to more accurate self-knowledge, greater openness to experience, greater satisfaction in interpersonal relationships, less loneliness, more self-disclosure, and more reciprocal self-disclosure.
+It typically contributes to a healthier state of psychological mindedness and wellbeing.

+Alternatively, ruminative thought processes and excessive self-focus can devolve into a negative cycle as it potentially amplifies perceived threats to the self by manifesting in the form of anxiety or fear.
+Such psychological distress often arises from a neurotic or ruminative aspect of self-attention.
+The tendency to self-focus has been associated with psychopathological states such as neuroticism, depression, obsessive thinking, and other negative mood states.